mwclient/mwclient/README.rst

 --------------------

 mwclient ships with a test suite based on `pytest <//pytest.org>`_.
-Only a small part of mwclient is currently tested, but hopefilly coverage will improve in the future.
+Only a small part of mwclient is currently tested, but hopefully coverage will improve in the future.

 The easiest way to run tests is: